German South West Africa: Racial segregation

 In German South West Africa racial segregation was practiced in a variety of means.
 Bans were practiced on mixed-race marriages starting in 1905 along with revoking citizenship to mixed-race people in the colony also in 1905.
 Racial segregation was also practiced in the form of "native reservations" which were meant exclusively for natives in the territory and native Africans were not allowed to live in areas designated for white people and services were also segregated as well.
+Even hospitals were segregated.
 Natives were forced to carry identity documents and passports along with being expected to work; not working was a punishable offense.

 Education

-A network of schools were created in the territory to serve the population which were taught all in German Africans were allowed to attend just mission schools.
+A network of schools were created in the territory to serve the population.
 Education was seen as a way to not only educate the population but integrate them and teach them desired values.
-All instruction was given in German.
+For primary and secondary schools which were meant for whites, German was taught while at the mission schools which were intended for the native Africans they were taught in their own native languages but more advanced students could learn German.

 The first government-ran school was established in 1894 in Windhoek for white children only and was a primary school which lasted until 1898 due to a lack of students.
 It was reopened in 1900 but this time it was free to attend.
 After the school was reopened in 1900 a number of government primary schools were opened throughout the colony in the following years.
 In 1909 the first secondary school was opened in Windhoek.
 Compulsory education was introduced in 1906 for all white children between 6 and 14 years old who lived within 4 km of any town to attend a public school.

+Students at secondary schools were taught a similar curriculum that was taught in Germany but no official textbooks meant for the colony were published until 1913.
+Although instruction was taught in German at schools meant for whites, French-language classes were introduced starting in 1914.